mdn/developer-portal/README.md

 This command will create an .env file with unique keys, build docker images and containers, run database migrations, and load fixture data.

+It's worth copying `settings/local.py.example` to `settings/local.py` but leaving everything commented out for now.
+Updating `local.py` can be a handy way to re-enable production-like settings (eg S3 uploads) that are disabled via the default local-development settings.

 ### Run locally

 With Docker Desktop running in the background, bring up the services by running: